gopinathsjsu/cmpe202-02-individual-project-krishnapanjiyar/CreditCardValidator/README.md

 2. **Factory Pattern** - Creating appropriate card objects based on validation
 3. **Adapter Pattern** - Abstracting different file format handling

-## Author Notes

-This project demonstrates the practical application of design patterns in a real-world scenario.
-The separation of concerns and use of interfaces makes the code:
-- Extensible (easy to add new card types or formats)
-- Testable (each component can be tested independently)
-- Maintainable (clear responsibilities)
-- Flexible (strategies can be swapped without affecting clients)